- Usage

 The parameters used in this request is the most commonly used for sign up.
 The usage of each parameter is as follows: | Parameter Name | Usage |-|-|-|-|-| | first_name | User’s given name | last_name | User’s last name | email | User’s email address | password | User’s password to be used when logging in | password_confirmation | Used for comparison to ensure that the given password is correct | referral_code | (Optional) If provided and valid, will link referral to member that shared the code

 IMPORTANT: Depending on your configuration of member attributes in the console, some fields could be mandatory.
-For example, you can require fields like card_id and birthdate but not mobile_phone.
+For example, you can require fields like

 Take note that this call will fail if:

-• Any of the required parameters are empty or inexistent
+- Any of the required parameters are empty or inexistent

-• The email is already used
+is already used - The

-• The password and password_confirmation are less than 8 characters
+are less than 8 characters - The

 Logging In